 7. REPORTS ON CREDITOR'S OWN CUSTOMERS

-If a CRA provides consumer reports to a credit grantor on all its open-end account customers, it must make certain that the credit grantor always notifies the CRA when accounts are paid off and closed or terminated, to avoid furnishing reports on former customers or other customers for whom the credit grantor lacks a permissible purpose.
-(See also discussion in comment 604(a)(3)(A)-4C).
+If a CRA provides consumer reports to a credit grantor on all its open-end account customers, it must make certain that the credit grantor always notifies the CRA when accounts are paid off

 8. CONSUMER AUTHORIZATION